imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/angular.md

 Before the SDK can be used, let's learn about and obtain the requisite initialization parameters:

 * `urlEndpoint` is a required parameter.
 This can be obtained from the [URL-endpoint section](https://imagekit.io/dashboard/url-endpoints) or the [developer section](https://imagekit.io/dashboard/developer/api-keys) on your ImageKit dashboard.
 * `publicKey` and `authenticationEndpoint` parameters are optional and only needed if you want to use the SDK for client-side file upload.
-These can be obtained from the [Developer section](https://imagekit.io/dashboard/developer/api-keys) on your ImageKit dashboard.
+These can be obtained from the [developer section](https://imagekit.io/dashboard/developer/api-keys) on your ImageKit dashboard.

 These details have to be input in the following file.